Mayberry R.F.D.: Notable guest stars

 An NBC reunion movie, Return to Mayberry, was produced in 1986 and featured many original performers from The Andy Griffith Show.
-Ken Berry, Buddy Foster and Arlene Golonka don't appear in the movie, nor do The Andy Griffith Show regulars Frances Bavier, Elinor Donahue, and Jack Burns.
+Ken Berry, Buddy Foster and Arlene Golonka did not appear, nor did The Andy Griffith Show regulars Frances Bavier, Elinor Donahue, and Jack Burns.
 Nevertheless, Return does share continuity with the R.F.D. storyline, by maintaining that Andy and Helen are married.
 However, Andy and Helen's son, Andy Jr., is never mentioned.

 Episodes

 Home media

+In 1983, the distribution rights to Mayberry R.F.D. were acquired by Telepictures Corporation through its Perennial division, which was later acquired by Lorimar Productions, which was in turn acquired by Warner Bros. and merged into Warner Bros.
+Television Distribution.